ArelySkywalker/Arrested-Development-Extension/README.md

-# My Cool Chrome Extension
-Having fun building a chrome extension

-Updates to come.
+# On the next Arrested Development

+Chrome extension that listens to key words, and inserts quotes from the show Arrested Development.